tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-When a record with a CID is received that has a source address different than the one currently associated with the DTLS connection, the receiver MUST NOT
-* replace the address it uses for sending records to its peer with the source address specified in the received datagram, or
+When a record with a CID is received that has a source address different than the one currently associated with the DTLS connection, the receiver MUST NOT replace the address it uses for sending records to its peer with the source address specified in the received datagram unless the following three conditions are met:
-* send a response of any kind to the record, including sending alerts in response to an invalid record, unless the following conditions are met:

 - The received datagram has been cryptographically verified using the DTLS record layer processing procedures.